 By Rachel Erickson

 In the fall of 2019, NC Space Grant introduced its new STEM Bridge Scholarship for Minority-Serving Institution (MSI) Students Program and awarded the scholarship to two students.
-The scholarship provides financial support for talented, underserved students in their freshman and sophomore years of a STEM major, and encourages them to dive deeper into STEM education.
+The scholarship provides financial support for students in their freshman and sophomore years of a STEM major, and encourages them to dive deeper into STEM education.

 The new program was designed as a bridge to knowledge of other NASA opportunities and internships, and serves to connect traditionally underrepresented students with NC Space Grant-supported faculty mentors, as well as a NASA mentor.
 The two 2019-2020 STEM Bridge Scholars had the chance to speak via webinar with Nancy Hall, a scientist at Glenn Research Center, about STEM career opportunities at NASA.